AntwonbKelly/Directory-and-File-Renamer/README.md

 3. Select Remove Word.

-After Remove word is pressed, The word will be removed from subdirectories within the main directory.
+After Remove word is pressed, The string will be removed from subdirectories within the main directory.

 # How to use (Remove Characters)